pmatigakis/pagetags/README.md

 Pagetags has a REST api that can be used to add and retrieve posts.
 More details can be found in the `Pagetags API` section of the documentation.

+A Swagger documentation page is also available at `/api/spec.html`